Running accountsThe page was last modified:

 The books of prime entry

 Books of prime entry are journals where business transactions are first recorded on a day-to-day basis.
-Cash receipts and cash payments which are recorded at the latest the next work day, may be recorded and kept in a separate journal, or specified forms may be used.
+Cash receipts and cash payments which are recorded no later than the next work day, may be recorded and kept in a separate journal, or specified forms.

 The nominal ledger, sometimes known as the general ledger, is the main accounting record for a business and is divided into different accounts providing a systematic overview of the company's financial status.